Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 In Tanzania, we sent a team to investigate and chronicle illegal slaughtering practices at a Chinese-run donkey slaughterhouse in the north of the Shinyanga region.
 What we found directly opposed the regulations in place for animal welfare and humane slaughter.
 Tens of thousands of donkeys were being killed each month, and rather than giving them the compassion of a gentle, pain-free death, slaughterers were cruelly bludgeoning them with hammers.

 Together with our partner, the Arusha Society for the Protection of Animals (ASPA), Network for Animals successfully lobbied the Tanzanian government to shut down the abattoir.
 This was a colossal victory for donkey welfare.
-In pursuit of more long-term solutions, we are also financing an educational outreach program to inform donkey owners of the proper care for their animals.

 In 2022, ASPA alerted us to a dreadful situation at a market in a rural region called Mirongoine.
-Every week, more than 1,000 donkeys are forced to walk 10 miles (16 kilometers) in the blistering heat while massively overladen, severely injured, hungry and without access to fresh drinking water.
+Every week, more than 1,000 donkeys are forced to walk 10 miles (16 kilometers) in blistering heat while massively overladen, severely injured, hungry and without access to fresh drinking water.
 To give these donkeys some much-needed relief, we were able to construct a shaded area with built-in water troughs that can accommodate up to 200 donkeys.
 We laid pipes connected to the nearby municipal water supply and are pumping in an ample amount of water for thirsty donkeys.
-Our partner also regularly visits the market to treat the donkeys and monitor their welfare.
+Our team regularly visits the market to treat the donkeys and monitor their welfare.

-With the help of our partner, the Brady Hunter Foundation, NFA constructed an additional three shaded areas with built-in water troughs in November 2023 to accommodate the remaining 600 donkeys who visit the market each week.
+With the help of our partner, the Brady Hunter Foundation, we constructed an additional three shaded areas with built-in water troughs in November 2023 to accommodate the remaining 600 donkeys who visit the market each week.

 In the remote town of Geita in northwestern Tanzania, donkeys are used to haul backbreaking weights in an archaic method of gold mining, causing terrible suffering to these gentle creatures.
 With our support, ASPA began conducting monthly visits to the area to provide the donkeys with deworming medication, medical care and proper saddlebags so they cannot be overloaded.